Here we provide a list of E&D relevant resources currently available via the School of Biology and University Human Resources.

 We also ask that prior to any interviews, staff take an unconscious bias awareness refresher by looking over the University resources and watching the refresher video produced by the Royal Society.
 For academic staff appointments, we also ask that the selection panel watches this video on common biases during candidate selection.

-Staff advertising for a new appointment should consult the paragraph developed for use in advertising material.
+Staff advertising for a new appointment should consult the paragraph developed for use in advertising material, and consult the University guide on inclusive recruitment.

 Academic staff applying for promotion to grade 7, 8 and 9 can find details about the promotion procedure and submission documents required for Academic promotion here.